drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 # Discussion

 This paper describes a technique for applying theoretical accounts of phonological features to recordings of brain activity during speech perception, and illustrates the technique with three phonological feature systems drawn from the linguistic literature.
-The technique uses machine learning classifiers to model the representation of abstract classes of speech sounds by the brain, and combines information across classifiers to construct predicted patterns of similarity or confusion among phonemes.
+The approach uses machine learning classifiers to model the representation of abstract classes of speech sounds by the brain, and combines information across classifiers to construct predicted patterns of similarity or confusion among phonemes.

-This work is similar in spirit to prior studies using representational similarity analysis (RSA) to examine phonological feature representation in the brain [e.g., @EvansDavis2015], but differs in both methodological and theoretical ways.
+This work is similar in spirit to prior studies using representational similarity analysis (RSA)[@KriegeskorteEtAl2008] to examine phonological feature representation in the brain [e.g., @EvansDavis2015], but differs in both methodological and theoretical ways.
 Methodologically, this study does not rigorously balance the number of positive and negative cases for each classifier, opting instead to handle class imbalance in the scoring function against which the classifier is optimized (i.e., setting classifier threshold to equalize false positive and false negative rates, and minimizing that “equal error” rate).
-This has the advantage of allowing each phonological feature classifier to learn from the entire dataset (modulo those consonants that are undefined for a given feature).
-This is especially important because single-trial EEG is a relatively noisy measure of neural activity, even after data cleaning and preprocessing, so inclusion of as many trials as possible increases the chances that the classifiers will learn genuine similarities among trials rather than overfitting to trial noise.
+This has the advantage of allowing each phonological feature classifier to learn from the entire dataset (modulo those consonants that are undefined for a given feature) — an important consideration for this study because single-trial EEG is a relatively noisy measure of neural activity (even after data cleaning and preprocessing), so inclusion of as many trials as possible increases the chances that the classifiers will learn genuine similarities among trials rather than being overwhelmed by trial noise.

-A second methodological difference from past studies is the approach of reconstructing phoneme-level confusion predictions by combining information across classifiers that each learned a different phonological feature.
+A second methodological difference from past studies is the technique of constructing phoneme-level similarities by combining information across classifiers, each of which learned a different partitioning of the set of consonants based on a different phonological feature.
 This reflects an implicit hypothesis that, if the brain is indeed extracting abstract phonological features during speech perception, it must be doing so in parallel and subsequently re-combining those feature values to facilitate judgments about phoneme identity.
-Furthermore, the approach

 From a theoretical perspective, this work differs from past studies of phonological feature representation in its emphasis on phonological feature